-Mexican Chocolate Pot de Creme
+Mexican Chocolate Pot de Creme (Gluten Free)

-Use small decorative glasses for showing off this yummy treat and for that something extra special element.
-I made this to be similar in flavor to a chocolate truffle I make, with hints of mocha, cinnamon and chili powder.
-Serve with a little port.
-Don’t forget the whipped cream on top, maybe a few berries, chocolate shavings, or whatever else you like.
-These extras add taste, but also color and texture.
+Using small decorative glasses shows off this yummy treat.
+Also it add that something extra special element.
+I made this Mexican Chocolate Pot de Creme to be similar in flavor to a chocolate truffle I make, with hints of mocha, cinnamon and chili powder.
+Serve with a little port or an espresso.

 Enjoy!